 The most visibly jarring of the islands we visited was Rabida Island, which had a deep-red hue to the sand caused by a high amount of iron in the lava that formed the island.
 We approached the island on our pangas and got off onto the maroon sand via wet landing.
 It was smooth and sandy underfoot, so disembarkation was an easy feat.
 A frisky sea lion approached the beach from the water to our left to play at the waterline.
 With the sun setting to my right, it was a perfect opportunity to document the unique sight.

 Once off the panga, we gathered in our small group by the shoreline, where our guide began describing the features of the island.
 Not a moment later, a Galapagos hawk flew up and perched on a branch just above our heads.
 We are talking an arm’s distance away!
 We admired the winged beauty with much respect, as he had given us the opportunity to regard him from so close.
 We then began our interpretive walk, exploring the brush-filled hills, the rocky coastline and smelling the occasional palo santo tree.
 We meandered along the trails, under the direction of our guide, for an hour and a half before returning to the beach.
 To our surprise, our buddy Mr. Hawk was still there!
 But he had moved down from his tree perch to investigate the strange blue tarp bag that was housing all of our life vests from the panga ride.
-What a goofball he was.
+We all felt so lucky to have witnessed a hawk in such close proximity, as we learned that these Galapagos Islands animals are more uncommon to see.

 Snorkeling in the Galapagos Receives my Sea(l-ion) of Approval